macnick/FCC-Personal-Portfolio-Webpage/README.md

 # freeCodeCamp Personal Portfolio Webpage

 This is my Personal Portfolio Webpage for freeCodeCamp's 5th and last [basic front end project](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-personal-portfolio-webpage).
 I did a lot of research to end up with this design.
 Demo is also available [on codepen.io](https://codepen.io/macnick/full/bQMOBo).
+Below my photo there is a live indicator showing my progress at [codewars.com](http://codewars.com).
 Contact form and social buttons all point to me.

 ![Personal Portfolio Webpage](/Screenshot.jpg)